whatvn/denny/README.md

 # denny

 common http server which simplify request handling and logging by combining libraries, framework to be able to
+- support both http and grpc in one controller, write once, support both protocol
 - use class base request controller, one controller for one handler
 - make cache usage simpler
 - use open tracing